Taman Mini Indonesia Indah: Taman Burung (Bird Park)

-Taman Burung is divided into five exhibits: Kubah barat (West dome) which include birds from the Greater Sunda Islands (Except Sulawesi) and the Lesser Sunda Islands, kubah timur (East dome) which include birds from Sulawesi, the Maluku Islands, and New Guinea, a free ranging river exhibits, raptor aviaries, and other aviaries and exhibits scattered around the park.
-The park also own several birds from outside of Indonesia, such as birds from China, Africa, Australia, and South America.
+Taman Burung is divided into five exhibits: Kubah barat (West dome) which include birds from the Greater Sunda Islands (Except Sulawesi) and the Lesser Sunda Islands, kubah timur (East dome) which include birds from Sulawesi, the Maluku Islands, and New Guinea, a free ranging river exhibit, raptor aviaries, and other aviaries and exhibits scattered around the park.
+The park also owns several birds from outside Indonesia, such as birds from China, Africa, Australia, and South America.

 Museum Serangga

-Museum Serangga is invertebrates museum that have collections from around Southeast Asia.
-The Museum also have live insect exhibits, and small mammal park.
-The museum also have a breeding facility on certain type of butterfly.
+Museum Serangga is an invertebrates museum that has collections from around Southeast Asia.
+The Museum also has live insect exhibits and a small mammal park.
+It also has a breeding facility for butterflies.

 Dunia Air Tawar

 Dunia Air Tawar is the second largest freshwater and brackish themed aquarium in Asia.
 The aquarium has over 6000 animals from 126 species, including reptiles, amphibian, crustaceans, and fish.

-Taman Legenda

-A dinosaur and Indonesian folklore themed park.

-Technological Centre
+In April 1994, Dunia Air Tawar, known as Taman Aquarium Air Tawar at that time, acquired a pair of wild caught largetooth sawfish from Lake Sentani, which died in 2005, making it the only public aquarium to keep sawfish in Indonesia.

+A large featherback kept by Dunia Air Tawar was said to be the extinct Chitala lopis.
+The individual is a wild caught from West Java.